-Find herbs to support immune health before an actual crisis.
+Find herbs to support your immune system before an actual crisis.
 This works better than the old “wait-and-see.”
 Be on the lookout for herbs such as Echinacea, Wild Indigo and Prickly Ash.
-These have a long history of use for immune health.
-Then add herbs like Astragalus, Reishi mushroom and Schisandra to your list. * These popular winter-time herbs come from ancient Eastern traditions.
+These have a long history of use for immune support.
+Then add herbs like Astragalus, Reishi mushroom and Schisandra to your list.
+These popular winter-time herbs come from ancient Eastern traditions.

 Try taking your immune herbs or an herbal immune formula each morning with a small glass of water.
 Herbs generally work best on an empty stomach.
 And your stomach is often emptiest just when you wake up.
 Plus, it’s a simple way to do some self-care before taking on the million responsibilities of the day.

 Get a natural boost for the first sign of immune distress.* Remember liquid herbs get absorbed faster.

 Some herbs are good for long-term system support.
 Others are great for the moment an issue pops up.
 That’s what you’re looking for when your body needs them most.
 Check out herbs like Echinacea, Goldenseal, Osha and Yerba Santa in moments like these.

 Keep a couple of these herbs or even an herbal formula that contains them all in your bathroom cabinet.
 Or better yet, keep them someplace you can grab them in the course of your day like a kitchen shelf or a drawer in your desk at work.

 Take the herbs with a small glass of water.
 (The instructions are right there on the bottle.)
 They may taste a little bitter and astringent.
 That’s ok.
 Herbs for a quick response often have strong natural flavors.
 A lot of people really like them.